Peloton boss John Foley to step down amid takeover interest - report

 Peloton and its customer base are "extremely attractive" to companies like Nike, Apple, Disney and Sony, that are looking to boost their presence in the home, health and wellness spaces, Blackwells said in a letter to Peloton's board.

-Mr Foley told the Wall Street Journal that the company was "open to exploring any opportunity that could create value for Peloton shareholders", but declined to comment further to the newspaper.
+Mr Foley told the Wall Street Journal that the company was "open to exploring any opportunity that could create value for Peloton shareholders" but declined to comment further.

+"I have always thought there has to be a better CEO for Peloton than me," said Mr. Foley.
+"Barry is more perfectly suited than anybody I could've imagined."

-Peloton has seen soaring sales of its exercise bikes and treadmills during the pandemic, but the return to gyms post-lockdowns has left the firm worth less than a fifth of its peak $50bn valuation.
+Peloton had seen sales soar of its exercise bikes and treadmills during the pandemic, but the post-lockdown return to gyms has left the firm worth less than a fifth of its peak $50bn valuation.

+There have also been recent PR disasters for the company, including when TV characters had heart attacks when using Peloton machines.

+A fictional character in the Sex and the City reboot And Just Like That died of a heart attack using a Peloton machine, and there was also a brush with death in Billions.